scottvr/d-phacktorator/README.md

 The tool is ```phackt.py```. the dphack.py file is cruft but contains some  data munging code necessary for the sets I use in a demo plot.
 You'll want to run ```phackt.py``` (eventually)

-When ready for prime time I will document clearly and will have take whatwver benefit the dphack.py script might be providing and moved it into the documentation, ensuring all functionality exists in the ```phackt.py``` tool, at which time I will delete the dphack script.
+When ready for prime time I will document clearly and will have taken whatever benefit the dphack.py script might be providing and moved it into the documentation, ensuring all functionality exists in the ```phackt.py``` tool, at which time I will delete the dphack script.